 Don Weobong is president of Telania, LLC., a technology software company in Louisville, Kentucky.

 Mr. Weobong has a rich and varied background.
 He has degrees in Business and Technology and has studied in Ghana, Great Britain, France, and the United States of America.

 While completing his studies for a Master in Business Administration at the prestigious Bellarmine University, Mr. Weobong developed the blue print for the eLeaP Learning Management System.
-Today, the eLeaP Learning Management platform is being used by over 350 companies worldwide creating over 50,000 courses.
+Today, the eLeaP Learning Management platform is being used by over 650 companies worldwide creating over 250,000 course lessons.

 Mr. Weobong passionately believes that humankind can leverage technology to help solve our most intransigent challenges.
 A serial entrepreneur, Don continues to lead the development of business applications ranging from web publishing and Press Release Platforms, to the latest project - the Azimio Online Subscription Management Platform.